Short URL for this page:

 Soon after the beginning of the Rebellion, Brooks was appointed a Brigadier-General of Volunteers, and took a conspicuous part with the Army of the Potomac in the Virginia Peninsular, Maryland, and Rappahannock campaigns, being wounded in the Battle of Savage Station, Va., and again at Antietam, Md.
 In June, 1863, he took the command of the Department of the Monongahela, and the year following of a division of the Army of the James operating against Richmond.
 From his resignation, July 14, 1864, till his death, July 19, 1870, Brooks lived in retired life on a farm near Huntsville, Ala.

-The following summary of Brooks's characteristics I gather from a letter of Dr. Indicates a West Point graduate and gives his Class.Henry Coppée, who was intimate with Brooks and served with him in the Mexican War:—
+The following summary of Brooks's characteristics I gather from a letter of Dr. Indicates a West Point graduate, Class of 1845: a link to his biographical entry in Cullum's Register.Henry Coppée, who was intimate with Brooks and served with him in the Mexican War:—

 "This true warrior was a man of striking countenance, physically powerful and symmetrical, of dignified bearing, mentally quick and vigorous, gifted with a truly military instinct, loving the soldier's life, and never shirking duty on account of labor or danger, but rather courting it for both; modest as to his own qualifications and without envy as to those of others.
 He was the soul of honor, and his noble spirit rose at once against injustice and meanness in all their forms."